How Do Medications Create Neuropathy?

 For a list of the different Causes of Neuropathy

 Statin Drugs – Statin drugs are meant to block cholesterol.
 The outer lining on the nerve, called the myelin sheath, is made of cholesterol.
-Thus, blocking cholesterol can result in the nerves being unable to rebuild this myelin sheath Cells die and get rebuilt, but without the basic building blocks (the nutrients), the cells cannot rebuild the myelin sheath.
+Thus, blocking cholesterol can result in the nerves being unable to rebuild this myelin sheath.
+Cells die and get rebuilt, but without the basic building blocks (the nutrients), the cells cannot rebuild the myelin sheath.
 Thus, blocking cholesterol can block this basic function.

-Chemotherapy Drugs: It is getting widely know that a side effect of this therapy is neuropathy.
+Chemotherapy Drugs: It is getting widely known that a side effect of this therapy is neuropathy.
 These drugs are trying to kill cancer cells, often other cells get damaged as well.
 Nerve cells being very sensitive are easily damaged.
 For more info on Chemotherapy Neuropathy

 Some Blood Pressure Medications: When you take a drug, there are different nutritional deficiencies that are created as the body attempts to metabolize the drug.
 Drugs are basically toxins that the body has to handle and in doing so creates a positive effect on whatever it is in attempting to address.